Chapter 2 : Just a One Time Thing

 Ginny felt tears in her eyes, and she looked to her son once more.
 His emerald eyes were glazed over and staring at the ceiling in such a way that made Ginny believe that—in that moment—her son wasn't there at all.
 He continued to convulse, his mouth opening and gaping at nothing, only making the weakest of sounds.
 He continued for what felt like decades to Ginny after he finally went limp on the floor with an exhaustive breath.

-Ginny unclasped her ears, and Dom pried herself away from the tiled wall.
+Ginny relinquished her grip on her knees, and Dominique pried herself away from the tiled wall.
 Ginny looked to James and found him panting with tears wetting his cheeks.
-Her lips quivered, and she almost felt useless next to James, but then her instincts took over as she met in in the eye.
+Her lips quivered, and she almost felt useless next to James, but then her motherly instincts took over as she met his eyes.
 He gave her a pleading look, as if his mother could take away the pain he had just endured.
-He tried many times to sit up, his body weak and muscles aching, before he was actually successful.
 He felt his mother's hand on his cheek before he burst into tears for the first time in many years.

 He engulfed his mother into his arms and buried his face into her neck.
 He cried loudly, still gasping lethargically.
 Ginny stroked his hair, doing her best to calm him while she herself was still terrified.
-"Shh.
-It's okay; it's okay.”
+“Shhh.
+It's okay, honey, it's okay.”

 “What happened...?”
 James asked through his tears.

 “You had a seizure, Jamie,” Ginny said, but other than that, what was she to say?